RichardMidnight/sd/README.md

 copy sd.sh to drive... recomend Downloads folder

 bash sd.sh install        to install it in your /usr/local/bin folder

+Usage:

+sd list                         to see available sd cards sd read sda newimage.zip        to create an image file from your sd card